Hellenic Centre: Building history

-Eventually the building passed to the Inner London Education Authority, but with its abolition in 1990, the training college closed.
-With the help of several generous donors, the Hellenic Community Trust acquired the premises for £1.25 million in 1992.
-Two years later, after an elegant conversion preserving many of its fine original features (including some of the gymnastic equipment, transformed into modern sculptures by the artist George Kyriakou), the building was reopened as the Hellenic Centre.
+After the war, the building was purchased by London County Council as a teacher training college for physical education.
+The building later passed to the Inner London Education Authority, but closed in 1990 after ILEA's abolition.

+After a conversion preserving many of its original features (including some of the gymnastic equipment, transformed into modern sculptures by the artist George Kyriakou), the building was reopened as the Hellenic Centre in 1994.